Vivianngu3/DSIntern_Assessment/README.md

 # Data Science Intern Assessment

+# Identify
+What am I trying to solve?
+What data to I need to collect?

+**Business Task:** You’re given a dataset of Starcraft player performance data in ranked games.
+We want to develop a model to predict a player’s rank using the information provided in the dataset.

 ## Questions & Thoughts that I came across

 - **What is Starcraft?**
+Being someone who is not knowledgeable about the game, I needed to do some background research in order to have a better understanding of my stakeholder and terminology I would be handling.

     - Players are commanders leading one of three factions.
 The game revolves around gathering resources, building bases, training armies, and engaging in battles against other players or AI opponents.
     - Resources around the map
     - Increase money and resources to build bases & units